Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Council originally explored the option of building a new wellness centre (including a new aquatic facility) prior to moving forward with the upgrades at the MRLC.
 However, the condition of the MRLC requires that upgrades to the current aquatic facility be a priority.

 Customers with memberships will be able to place their passes on hold during the pool closure, or can withdraw their membership and receive a refund.
+Current memberships are reduced by 10% due to the construction inconvenience.

-At this time, the childminding centre is scheduled to remain open throughout the pool closure.
+The childminding centre is scheduled to remain open throughout the pool closure.
 Any known closures will be announced with as much notice as possible.

 There will be some minor sidewalk renovations on the South side of the park, however they are unlikely to have any significant impact on the use of the park, or for traffic movement on the ring road.